gitter-badger/atom-linter-jade/README.md

 # linter-jade package

-A very basic jade "linter" that just tries to compile the file and shows the first error.
-But it's better than nothing ;)
+A linter that uses both the official jade compiler as well as [jade-lint](https://github.com/benedfit/jade-lint) (jade-lint is a new project and isn't feature complete yet, so the compiler catches some errors that it doesn't.
+I plan to remove the compiler whenever that's possible)

+See the [jade-lint](https://github.com/benedfit/jade-lint) package for instructions as to which options are available via a `.jade-lintrc` file.

 ## Installation
 Linter package must be installed in order to use this plugin.
 If Linter is not installed, please